broadinstitute/quickboard/docs/beginner_example.md

 |    ├─ BaseTab (B)
 ```

-Here is the final code in full:
+Here is the final code in full you can run from start to finish:
 ```
 import plotly.express as px